robertaicenogle/Biostats_Data_Analysis/README.md

 This repository follows/documents the UT Data Analytics Certificate Program.

 ### Purpose
 The goal is to develop a general data analytics paradigm.
 Throughout this process, we'll discover new programs/software, terminology, and a novel set of skills that can be applied to various projects.
+This repo focuses on the data analytics process - broadly - covers installation, application.

 ## Definitions
    - **Command Line** - The command line is used to navigate and perform tasks on a computer. (macOS) Terminal Application.
 (Windows) Command Prompt.